The Manor Preparatory School, Abingdon

 The Manor, in conjunction with Abingdon School and The School of St Helen and St Katharine, runs a bus service covering areas such as Henley, Shrivenham and Bicester, but there’s also a daily minibus from Streatley, Moulsford and Henley run by the school with a dedicated supervisor on board for the younger children.

 Excellent.
 The Manor is proudly non-selective but still manages a haul of scholarships every year.
 Scholarships, Exhibitions and Awards offered for last year’s year 6 total 9 (out of 35 children), for schools including St Helen’s and St Katherine’s, Headington School, Oxford High, Queen Anne’s, Millfield Prep, Our Lady’s and Rye St Anthony.

 Alastair Thomas, former head of co-ed The Elms School in the Malvern Hills has been with the school since January 2018.
-I’ve never seen a head smile so wide, but he’s every reason to be delighted to be at the helm of this school and has now started making some changes, introducing an ‘enrichment’ afternoon including an extension of Forest School so it’s available for more pupils and the introduction of Mindfulness on the curriculum to promote positive mental health and wellbeing.
+I’ve never seen a head smile so wide, but he’s every reason to be delighted to be at the helm of this school and has now started making some changes including an extension of Forest School so it’s available for more pupils and the introduction of Mindfulness on the curriculum to promote positive mental health and wellbeing.
 The extra curricular programme now caters to a wider range of interests, sporting provision has increased and the wrap around care, already good at the school, has been increased further – much of it at no extra cost to parents.

 Little people start here at 2 years old, and seem very safe, secure and content.
 They reside in their own self-enclosed area, with the the usual accoutrements of sandpit, outdoor space, good staff ratios, all the crafty stuff you can imagine, and happy kids.
 At this age, that’s all you want really.
 The Latin classes can wait.